 The Basics of Business Class

-Nowadays, business class on most flights longer than 5 hours will offer some variation of a lie-flat bed and pretty decent food and beverage options.
-While business class tends to be a few times more expensive than economy, prices have actually dropped a lot in the past 5 years, and premium cabins are often quite full on popular routes.
+Nowadays, business class on many flights longer than 5 hours will offer some variation of a lie-flat bed and pretty decent food and beverage options.
+While business class tends to be a few times more expensive than economy, premium cabins are often quite full on popular routes.

-With the combination of more attractive fares and passengers becoming savvier with their points and miles, flying your family in business class is definitely something you should consider if you can find award availability or a good price.
+With the combination of more attractive fares and passengers becoming savvier with their points and miles, flying your family in business class is definitely something to consider if you can find award availability or good fares.

-By paying for a business (or first) class seat with points or miles, you’ll usually get outsized value compared to flying coach.
-While a paid business class ticket can often cost 3 to 4 times the cash price of an economy ticket, it’s not uncommon for a business class award ticket to be only twice the points or miles price of economy, increasing your value per point ratio — which is always good!
+By using points or miles to pay for a business (or first) class seat, you’ll usually get outsized value versus redeeming points for a seat in coach.
+While a paid business class ticket can often cost 3 to 4 times the cash price of an economy ticket, it’s not uncommon for a business class award ticket to be only twice the points or miles price of economy, increasing your value per point ratio — which is always a plus!

 With a seat that can turn into a lie-flat bed at the push of a button, extra storage compartments for bottles and baby wipes, and a TV that won’t hit your baby on the forehead if the person in front of you reclines, just having the extra space may be worth the extra cost.